JonaXin/Java-Class_Projects/JonaXin-cs1c-project04/README.txt

 Brief description of submitted files:

 src/cs1c/MillionSongDataSubset.java
     - Convert the JSON array that contains songs from the json file to a SongEntry type array.
+Provided by Bita M.

 src/cs1c/SongEntry.java
     - The class that helps store songs' information from the json file.
+Provided by Bita M

 src/cs1c/TimeConverter.java
     - The class that helps output the duration of each song.
+Provided by Bita M

 src/queues/Jukebox.java
     - The class that simulates the function of adding a song to a playlist.